What IS Jinja

 **Lists iteration**

 In web development, we can have cases when a list should be displayed on the page: registered users, for instance, or a simple list of options.
-In Jinja, we can use a for structure
+In Jinja, we can use a `for structure` as bellow:

 # Define data structure